mxcllnt/MAGMARS/README.md

 Ref: Collinet et al. 2021 JGR:P
-MAGMARS: a Melting Model for the Martian Mantle and FeO-rich Peridotite (1), (2) and (3) are contained in the compressed folder MAGMARS_model_v1.zip (4) is the new experimental data reported in Collinet et al. 2021 JGR:P
+MAGMARS: a Melting Model for the Martian Mantle and FeO-rich Peridotite (1), (2) and (3) are contained in the compressed folder MAGMARS_model_v1.zip

 (1) MAGMARS melting model package
 MAGMARS simulates the melting of FeO-peridotite (e.g. the martian mantle)